 What conditions do you treat?

-We treat a wide range of conditions from backache to headaches and sports injuries.
+Osteopaths can treat a wide range of conditions from back pain, neck pain and frozen shoulder to fibromyalgia and minor sports injuries.
 Osteopathy is suitable for everyone from babies to the elderly.

 A holistic approach

 One of our key osteopathic concepts is that if the structure of the body has been impaired, then it is unable to function efficiently.

 To determine the cause of the problem, an osteopath will carry out a thorough assessment, examining the structure of the body, by observing a patient’s posture and mobility, and then using the appropriate hands-on techniques to improve its function and thus returning the body to a state of optimal health.

 This form of assessment is the great strength of the osteopathic profession, as it takes into account all aspects of a patient’s lifestyle, in order to treat the cause of the condition, not just the symptoms of it.
 We work in partnership with our patients.

 The initial consultation takes an hour, which provides us with the opportunity to listen and consider issues that may seem unrelated, yet are crucial to a patient’s wellbeing.

 As part of the care plan we may discuss exercise and lifestyle advice, Patients are encouraged to discuss any questions about their symptoms or recovery with their osteopath who will provide a source of ongoing support and direction as required.